-- Match completed/closed- the mentor was safe, consistent, collaborative, and mission-aligned and has expressed interest in mentoring a new student.
-The mentor needs to resubmit their application online which will trigger a new (cloned) application on SF.
-In such cases, the local Mentor Engagement Team will locate this cloned application on Salesforce and make them RTBM.
+- Match completed/closed- the PM indicates the mentor was safe, consistent, collaborative, and mission-aligned.
+The mentor also expressed interest in mentoring a new student.
+The mentor needs to resubmit their application online which will trigger a new (cloned) application in SF.
+Screening will locate their RS application in Salesforce and guide them to RTBM.

-Logistical Steps in Rescreening, no Applicant Concerns (Mentor Engagement team):
+Logistical Steps in Rescreening, no Applicant Concerns:

-- Once the original match is formally closed in the Platform and on Salesforce, the local Mentor Engagement Team asks the mentor to follow instructions in resubmitting their application online.
+- Once the original match is formally closed in the Platform and on Salesforce, screening ops will contact mentor with instructions on resubmitting their online application.
 This will prompt them to update and resubmit their mentor application.

-Rescreening Questionable Mentors (Screening team)
+Rescreening Questionable Mentors

-In some cases, the mentor's Program Manager may have concerns about their continued participation.
+In some cases, the mentor's Program Manager may have concerns about their participation.
 Additional re-screening by the Screening Team is needed in these cases:

-Schedule a brief call with the mentor.
+Screener will schedule a brief call with the mentor.
 The Rescreen script includes questions like: 'Are there any days of the week that you are not able to make it to an event?
 Tell me about your recent match- What do you think made the experience positive?
 What were some of your challenges?'
 And personalized questions may be added including, 'How would you navigate similar challenges in a new match?
 Would you do anything differently?"

 Follow these steps if you learn that a current mentor is relocating to another program city:

-The Associate Director will determine which steps in screening the applicant will need to repeat in their new region.
+The AD will determine which steps in screening the applicant will need to repeat in their new region.
 This will always include creating an application for the new region and completing a local background check.
 If the applicant was last engaged in our program over 5 years ago, they will need to reattend an orientation.

 The regional screening manager will make a walk in application for the mentor’s new city while we await their real application.

 Update the mentor on their next steps and coach them through the screening process.
-The AD of Screening will confirm whether or not we can re-use the mentor’s original references and interview etc. ***As a general rule, anyone who was last matched prior to 2017 will definitely need a new contract and full interview - questions about their last match should still be included in that interview.
+The AD of Screening will confirm whether or not we can re-use the mentor’s original references and interview etc. ***As a general rule, anyone who was last matched prior to 2017 will definitely need a new contract - questions about their last match should still be included in that interview.